Anna Pavlovna of Russia: Marriage

-On 21 February 1816 at the Chapel of the Winter Palace in St Petersburg, she married the Prince of Orange, who would later become King William II of the Netherlands.
+On 21 February 1816 at the Grand Church of the Winter Palace in St Petersburg, she married the Prince of Orange, who would later become King William II of the Netherlands.
 The marriage had been suggested by her brother the Tsar Alexander I in 1815, as a symbol of the alliance created after the Congress of Vienna.
 Since Peter the Great had decided that no member of the Romanov family should be forced to marry against their will, William was invited to Russia before the wedding so that Anna could get to know him and consent to marry him, which she did, as she was pleased with him with the exception of his birth, which she considered inferior to hers.
 At the time of their marriage, it was agreed that Prince Willem's children should be raised as Protestants, although Anna herself remained Russian Orthodox.
 Alexander Pushkin celebrated the marriage in a special poem entitled To the Prince of Orange.
 The couple remained in Russia for one year.
-She was given a dowry of one million rubel, and her governess Bourcis accompanied her to The Netherlands.
+She was given a dowry of one million roubles, and her governess Bourcis accompanied her to the Netherlands.

 Crown Princess

-In The Netherlands, Anna and William were given the Kneuterdijk Palace and Soestdijk Palace as their residence.
-Anna Pavlovna was shocked over the differences between Russia and her new home country, as the distance between royalty and commoners as well as between the aristocracy and the rest of society was much more egalitarian in The Netherlands than in her native Russia, and she had difficulties adjusting herself to this.
+In the Netherlands, Anna and William were given the Kneuterdijk Palace and Soestdijk Palace as their residence.
+Anna Pavlovna was shocked over the differences between Russia and her new home country, as the distance between royalty and commoners as well as between the aristocracy and the rest of society was much more egalitarian in the Netherlands than in her native Russia, and she had difficulties adjusting herself to this.

 During the United Kingdom of the Netherlands, the future Belgium was also a part of the same monarchy.
-Anna and William preferred Brussels to The Netherlands and live there until the Belgian revolution forced them to leave in 1830.
+Anna and William preferred Brussels to the Netherlands and lived there until the Belgian Revolution forced them to leave in 1830.
 They lived in the Hof van Brabant until the fire of 1820, after which they were given a new residence in Brussels.
-William preferred Brussels partially because of his bad relationship to his father the king.
-Anna liked Brussels much more than the North, as the French aristocratic society in the less egalitarian Brussels reminded her much more of the court life in her native Saint Petersburg than the egalitarian and more simple and Spartan court life of the Hague.
-She was also popular among the Belgian nobility and high society, who was to remain loyal to the House of Orange the first years after the declaration of Belgian independence.
+William preferred Brussels partially because of his bad relationship with his father the king.
+Anna liked Brussels much more than the north, as the French aristocratic society in the less egalitarian Brussels reminded her much more of the court life in her native Saint Petersburg than the egalitarian and more simple and Spartan court life of The Hague.
+She was also popular among the Belgian nobility and high society, who were to remain loyal to the House of Orange in the first years after the declaration of Belgian independence.

-The 1820s was dominated by the birth of her children.
-She had a good relationship with Henry and Sophia, but her favorite was Alexander.
-However she focused her attention to her eldest son William because of his position as heir.
-Her relationship to her eldest son was strained and comments in her letters suggests that she tried to dominate and influence him, though she did not quite succeed.